 What is semiconductor manufacturing?

-Why are cleanrooms important in semiconductor manufacturing?
+Why are cleanrooms important?

 How precise is semiconductor manufacturing?